naccdata/data-platform-demos/docs/index.md

 ## Programmatic Upload Options

 There are two options to upload data to the Flywheel instance on which the NACC Data Platform is built.
-One is to use the [Flywheel Python SDK](https://flywheel-io.gitlab.io/product/backend/sdk/index.html), and the other is to use the [Flywheel CLI tool](https://docs.flywheel.io/CLI_Command_Guides/).
+One is to use the [Flywheel Python SDK](https://flywheel-io.gitlab.io/product/backend/sdk/index.html), and the other is to use a Flywheel CLI tool.
-Both are demonstrated.
+There are two CLI tools, the [Classic Flywheel CLI tool](https://docs.flywheel.io/CLI_Command_Guides/), and the [Beta Flywheel CLI tool](https://flywheel-io.gitlab.io/tools/app/cli/fw-beta/).

+The CLI tools are software for transferring data into Flywheel that are already built and tested.
+The Beta Flywheel is newer, but is limited to transferring data from external storage such as AWS S3, and cannot be used to upload from a local disk.

+Because of this limitation, only the SDK and the classic CLI tool are demonstrated.

 ## About the examples